andres-erbsen/dename-writeup/dename.md

+\abstract
 There is nothing sophisticated in this work.
-We are proposing a way to use techniques that are well-understood and often dismissed as trivial to build a public key distribution mechanism we consider suitable for universal adoption.
+Using techniques that are widely understood and often dismissed as trivial, we build a public key distribution mechanism that is suitable for universal adoption.

-# Abstract

 Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with